HazyResearch/deepdive/examples/spouse/README.md

 ### Corpus exploration with Mindbender

 This part of the tutorial is optional and focuses on how the user can browse through the input corpus via an automatically generated web-interface.
-The reader can safelly skip this part.
+The reader can safely skip this part.

 #### DDlog annotations for browsing data